d-edge/strip-markdown-html/README.md

 * `input-path` (mandatory): Path to the input Markdown file that contains some HTML.

-* `output-path` (mandatory): Path to the output Markdown file stripped of HTML.
+* `output-path` (optional): Path to the output Markdown file stripped of HTML.
-    May be equal to `input-path` to modify the file in place.
+    If unspecified, use `input-path`, ie modify the file in place.

 * `encoding` (optional): The text encoding of the file.
 Default: `utf8`.